MaNyh/NTRFlows/README.md

 ## Installation of snakemake

 Have a look at the snakemake-documentation.
-Th
+There is no better installation-manual then theirs.

 https://snakemake.readthedocs.io/en/stable/